Xiangyu-Hu/SPHinXsys/README.md

         The flag -DACTIVATE_CUDA=ON must be added to let the compiler find an installed version of CUDA.
         CUDA 11.0 or higher has to be installed.
         Choose RelWithDebInfo mode to build.
-        You need to modify the "BUILD_GPU_ARCH" from the master CMake file according to the architechture of your GPU.
+        You need to modify the "BUILD_GPU_ARCH" from the master CMake file according to the architecture of your GPU.
         Just identify the architecture of your GPU and use the proper value of BUILD_GPU_ARCH according the the available tables like this one: http://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/
         Two examples are 75 for Turing and 60 for Pascal.